Organic Beauty Brands or "Organic" Beauty Brands?

-When a beauty product says "organic," what does that actually mean?
+When a beauty product says "organic," what does that mean?

-Are there standards for having a label on a beauty product that includes "organic?"
+Are there standards for having an "organic" label on a beauty product?"

 Straight from the FDA: The Agricultural Marketing Service of the U.S. Department of Agriculture (USDA) oversees the National Organic Program (NOP).
 The NOP regulations include a definition of "organic" and provide for certification that agricultural ingredients have been produced under conditions that would meet the definition.
 They also include labeling standards based on the percentage of organic ingredients in a product.

-In a nutshell, if something is labeled "100%" organic and implies the entire product is organic, every last ingredient must be organic, with the exception of aqua/water and salt.
+In a nutshell, if something is labeled "100%" organic and implies the entire product is organic, every last ingredient must be organic, except water and salt.

 Similarly but slightly less stringent, if something is labeled as organic (not one hundred percent, though), at least 95 percent of the ingredients must be produced in an organic manner, excluding salt and water; this allows for up to five percent 'other' ingredients, which can range from minerals to preservatives, fragrance, and additives.